-In November 2023, the RBI issued the Master Directions on Information Technology Governance, Risk, Controls and Assurance Practices (Master Directions), applicable to regulated entities such as banks and non-banking financial companies (NBFCs), which define 'cyber security' as preservation of confidentiality, integrity and availability of information and/or information systems through the cyber medium.
-As per the definition, other properties, such as authenticity, accountability, non-repudiation and reliability can also be involved in cyber security.
-Further, the Master Directions define a 'cyber incident' as a cyber event that adversely affects the cyber security of an information asset, whether resulting from malicious activity or not.
-Also, the Master Directions define 'cyber-attack' as a malicious attempt (or more than one attempt) to exploit vulnerabilities through the cyber medium to damage, disrupt or gain unauthorised access to assets.
-The Master Directions will come into effect from 1 April 2024.
+The RBI's Master Directions on Information Technology Governance, Risk, Controls and Assurance Practices (Master Directions), which became effective in April 2024 and are applicable to regulated entities such as banks and non-banking financial companies, define 'cybersecurity' as preservation of confidentiality, integrity and availability of information and/or information systems through the cyber medium.
+As per the definition, other properties such as authenticity, accountability, non-repudiation and reliability can also be involved in cybersecurity.
+Further, the Master Directions define a 'cyberincident' as a cyber event that adversely affects the cybersecurity of an information asset, whether resulting from malicious activity or not.
+Also, the Master Directions define 'cyberattack' as a malicious attempt (or more than one attempt) to exploit vulnerabilities through the cyber medium to damage, disrupt or gain unauthorised access to assets.